 The Centre’s research theme on empathy and compassion

-We conduct continuous analyses to be able to identify researchable knowledge gaps and possible research collaborations globally.
-The employees within the Birgit Rausing Centre for Medical Humanities are all involved in various research and collaboration projects.
+We conduct continuous analyses to be able to identify researchable knowledge gaps and possible research collaborations.

 The Centre’s current research projects